 There is also a Youtube channel that has taken songs from The Cars’ first album and broken them down into isolated tracks.
 The only ones on there (right now) with Ben’s vocals are “Just What I Needed,” “Bye Bye Love,” and “Moving In Stereo.”
 These are literally *only* vocals, so you have to wait through the silence at the beginning of each track.
 Don’t give up — these are fabulous!

-SO amazing!
-I never get tired of his voice!
+Ah, sweet Ben!
+I never get tired of his voice.

 The reader who asked about this was pointing out that with the recovery of the Candy-O monitor mixes, certainly the capability of creating more of these kinds of audios is out there.
 Of course, we all wish that the vocal tracks would be released from EVERY song Ben recorded!
 To put on headphones and have him crooning right into my ears is such a divine experience, and believe me, I partake regularly.
 And now you can, too!